moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 # Introduction

 WARP Media Format (WMF) is a media format designed to deliver CMAF {{CMAF}} compliant media content over MoQTransport {{MoQTransport}}.
+WMF  works by fragmenting the bitstream into objects that can be transmitted independently.
 WMF leverages a simple prioritization strategy of assigning newer content a higher send priority, allowing intermediaries to drop older data, and video over audio, in the face of congestion.
 Complete Groups of Pictures (GOPS) {{ISOBMFF}} are mapped to MoQ transport Objects.
 WMF is targeted at interactive levels of live latency.

 # Conventions and Definitions